-All volunteering placements that work with these groups are subject to a satisfactory enhanced Criminal Record Bureau and reference checks.
+All volunteering placements that work with these groups are subject to a satisfactory enhanced Disclosure and Barring Service (formerly CRB) and reference checks.

 How to apply

 We are not currently recruiting.
-However, if you would like to register your interest, please complete an application form and return to us with your C.V. - preferably via email to email@example.com.
+However, if you would like to register your interest, please complete an Application form and email it along with your CV to firstname.lastname@example.org.
 We will keep your application on hold until our next round of recruitment.

-If you would prefer to print and fill in your application form by hand, please download the alternative application form, and return with your C.V. to Schools and Families Volunteers, Museum No.1, Royal Botanic Gardens, Kew, Richmond, Surrey, TW9 3AB
+If you would prefer to print and complete your application form by hand, please return with your CV to:

 Royal Botanic Gardens, Kew